How to Apply for Nonpoint Source Grants

 - For More Information

-On June 2, 2014, TCEQ posted its Request for Grant Applications (RFGA) for Fiscal Year 2015 nonpoint source projects under the Clean Water Act Section 319(h) Grant Program.
+On June 2, 2014, TCEQ posted its most recent Request for Grant Applications (RFGA,) for Fiscal Year 2015 nonpoint source projects under the Clean Water Act Section 319(h) Grant Program.
 A set of projects selected under that solicitation have been approved by EPA for funding beginning September 1, 2015.

-The official application form is available at the RFGA posting on the ESBD web site (see above).
-The application instructions are linked as "Package 1," and the application form itself is linked as "Package 2" and is in the form of a Microsoft Word document.
+The official application form will be available at the RFGA posting on the ESBD web site.
+The application instructions are generally linked as "Package 1," and the application form itself is linked as "Package 2."

 The TCEQ and the Texas State Soil and Water Conservation Board administer federal grants for activities that prevent or reduce nonpoint source pollution.
 Grants are awarded annually and fund projects for up to three years.
 The TCEQ usually solicits grants in the summer of each year.
 Opportunities to apply are published on this Web page and Electronic State Business Daily .